One seat available! Book last seat for a discount of 5% off single occupancy rate.

 This National Scenic Byway passes through some of the most spectacular scenery in the country.
 The landscape varies from the muddy waters of Turnagain Arm to the icy blue glaciers that hang almost to the sea.
 Wildflowers and waterfalls brighten every corner of the road as it glides below rough mountains that pierce thick, heavy clouds.
 Only Alaska’s Seward Highway can offer this particular mix created by climate, geography, and geology.

 1:00 pm check in to Spencer Glacier Iceberg Float: Take the Alaska Railroad Glacier Discovery Train to the beautiful Spencer Glacier and enjoy an easy raft tour floating amongst icebergs in Alaska wilderness.
-Check in for 1:25 pm departing train trip south down the Placer Valley leaving the highway behind and into country only accessible by train.
+1:00 pm check in for 1:25 pm departing train trip south down the Placer Valley leaving the highway behind and into country only accessible by train.
 Several hanging glaciers appear before the stop at Spencer Glacier.

 Return to the Portage depot where you continue travel with your ATG guide and coach to Seward.